SakhileNM/SANSA-Geomagnetic-Data-QC-Tool/README.md

 2. Follow the installation wizard
 3. Launch from Start Menu or Desktop shortcut

+To learn how to create the installer, please refer to the Work Instruction on M-Files.

 ## Usage

 1. **Configure your analysis** in the left panel: